ashlippert/Lab-3/Laboratory 3.md

 <div align="center">
   <img src="https://github.com/user-attachments/assets/ff4316f2-4f2a-442a-a28a-cd46efaa3b5c" alt="Measuring Voltage Across" width="400">
       <br/>
-  <figcaption style="font-size: 16px; text-align: center;"> Figure 9: Measuring voltage across a resistor using the DMM. </figcaption>
+  <figcaption style="font-size: 16px; text-align: center;"> Figure 10: Adjusting the potentiometer voltage output. </figcaption>
 </div>

    For each potentiometer setting, measure the voltage at each test point and the voltage across each component (R1, LED, R2).
 Try to measure as close to the resistor terminal as possible to avoid any small voltage drops.
 Record all values in the table.